jericson/jericson.github.io/_posts/2021-05-14-install_pg.md

  92727
 (1 row)
 ```

+## Has anyone ever hit two grand slams in a single inning?

 Now we can start doing some baseball research.
 For instance, if you
 know that a grand slam is the only way to get 4 RBIs in a single play,[^7]